 You may be feeling overwhelmed by all sorts of meditation types you’ve heard.

 So if you’re a beginner: keep it simple.
 Mental health meditations will help you achieve whatever goal you decide.

 Start with guided meditations.
-When you’re starting out, you usually don’t really know what to do with your body or mind.
-And you need someone to guide you.
+You usually don’t know what to do with your body or mind when you’re starting.
+And it would help if you had someone to guide you.

 Guided meditations involve a narrator guiding you through the process of getting into a comfortable position to getting into a mindful state.

-Guided meditations are available through the internet and through apps like ours.
+Guided meditations are available through the internet and apps like ours.

 Our meditation app offers helpful guided meditations that will gently tell you what to do so that you’re no longer confused about what to do during meditation.
-It can be a helpful place to start and is free to download.
+It can be an excellent place to start and is free to download.